-Note: This article only applies to customers with access to the member experience and, therefore, does not apply to email-only customers.
+Note: This article only applies to communities with access to the web or mobile app experience and, therefore, does not apply to email-only communities.

 When a user clicks on a link in an email campaign the link launches in Safari web experience instead of the iOS mobile app.

 - iOS devices